-4.5 The residency program provides residents with an area in which to work, references, an appropriate level of relevant technology (e.g., clinical information systems, workstations, databases), access to extramural educational opportunities (e.g., continuing education programs, attending or presenting at a pharmacy association meeting), and sufficient financial support to fulfill the responsibilities of the program.
+4.5 The residency program must provide residents an area in which to work, references, an appropriate level of relevant technology (e.g., clinical information systems, workstations, databases), access to extramural educational opportunities (e.g., a pharmacy association meeting), and sufficient financial support to fulfill the responsibilities of the program.

 Residents are provided with an area to work and access to computer technology.

 Work area is conducive to concentrating.

-Residents are made aware of financial support to meet requirements of the program (e.g.travel to professional meeting, registration for meetings, statistical support for projects, poster production).
+Residents are made aware of financial support to meet requirements of the program (e.g. travel to professional meeting, registration for meetings, statistical support for projects, poster production).